 The Grass is Always Browner

-Martin Knox first published The Grass is Always Browner with Zeus Publications in 2011.
+Martin Knox first published The Grass is Always Browner with another publisher in 2011.

 BLURB: Australia has four times more land area than neighbouring Bhakaria, with only one tenth of the population.
 The author stretches forward the raw elements of Australian civilisation —territory, climate and resources – to 250 years in the future, relating them to the populations of the two nations.